 I wanted to try the campaign game in the rules supplement but could not find anyone who would umpire dozens of scenarios for me.
-(And I don't like the published solo rules.)
-So I wrote some web scripts that (attempt to) provide a text-based virtual umpire.
+(And I don't like the published solo rules - too much chasing around the sky playing whac-a-mole.)
+So I wrote some web scripts that attempt to provide a text-based virtual umpire.
 I call it Nightfighter Virtual Umpire (NFVU).

 NFVU Design Notes